shakacode/react_on_rails/docs/tutorial.md

 # React on Rails Basic Tutorial

+* NOTE: Please be sure to use the BETA or RC versions of React on Rails until 9.0 is released.*

 This tutorial setups up a new Rails app with **React on Rails**, demonstrating Rails + React + Redux + Server Rendering.
-It is updated to 8.0.0.
+It is updated to 9.0.0.

 After finishing this tutorial you will get an application that can do the following (live on Heroku):